 FV = Principal * ((1 + interest rate)^number of periods)

-In our example, the future value of $1,000 is
+The future value of $1,000 is

-FV = $1000 x (1+.02) to the third exponent = $1000 x (1+.02)^3 = $1000 x 1.061 = $1,061.21.
+FV = $1,000 x (1+0.02)^3 = $1000 x 1.061 = $1,061.21.

 The Present Value equation is

-PV = FV / ((1 + interest rate)^number of periods)
+PV = FV ÷ ((1 + interest rate)^number of periods)

 In our example, the present value of $1,200 in three years is

-PV = $1,200 / (1.061) = $1,131.
+PV = $1,200 ÷ 1.061 = $1,131.

-Inflation itself will devalue money you receive today.
+Inflation itself will devalue the money you receive today.
 You need to be considering what the future value of the money sitting in your bank account is.
-Any money you have today that isn’t earning any interest (as is the case with most major banks’ checking accounts) is slowly going down in value.
-You need to earn some sort of return to simply keep up with inflation.
+Any money you have today that isn’t earning interest (as is the case with most major banks’ accounts) is slowly going down in value.
+You need to make some return to keep up with inflation.

-Speaking of credit card debt, when you carry a balance on a credit card you are making a time value of money calculation.
+Speaking of credit card debt, when you carry a balance on a credit card, you are making a time value of money calculation.
 You are determining that whatever you are buying is more valuable than a larger amount of future dollars due to the interest you will pay.
 You’ll put $1,000 on a credit card today, but end up spending a total of $1,600 over the next several years paying off the balance.
 Is the item really worth those extra payments?
 Understanding the time value of money can help you make better financial decisions.